Rites of Passage Summer Youth Academies

 The African American Rites of Passage summer academy is designed to address the cultural, career, academic and social needs of high school and middle school African American and multicultural students of African descent in Lane County.
 The academy is crafted in an academic and cultural framework for the purpose of connecting these students with the history, literature, traditions and folklore of the experience of African people in western civilization.

-Asian Pacific American Rites of Passage Summer Academy
+Asian and Pacific Islander American Rites of Passage Summer Academy

-This summer academy provides experiential and culturally specific learning activities to assist Asian Pacific American high school and middle school students in achieving success.
-The primary objectives are to promote and sustain cultural awareness, understand Pan Asian American issues, increase intercultural skills, and develop personal and community empowerment skills.
+This summer academy provides experiential and culturally specific learning activities to assist Asian and Pacific Islander American high school and middle school students in achieving success.
+The primary objectives are to promote and sustain cultural awareness, increase intercultural skills, and develop personal and community empowerment skills.

 Bridge of the Gods Summer Academy